 - Down-gauged shrink wrap used on tray packs but maintained strength and durability.

 - 2006.
-Down-gauged stretch film thickness used in warehouse but maintained strength and durability.
+Down-gauged stretch film thickness, used to secure cases on pallets for distribution, while maintaining strength and durability.

 - 2005.
-Eliminated plastic bag requirements for our valve packaging.
+Eliminated plastic bag requirements for the valves we receive from our suppliers.

 - 2005.
 Reduced overcap thickness for aerosol products.